 Where to stay in North Berwick

-There’s lots of great places to stay in this area, but if you fancy something extra special, The Barn at Williamstone Farm Steadings is a slice of interior design heaven and, despite so much to see and do around you, is a place that’s very hard to leave.
+There’s lots of great places to stay in this area, but if you fancy something extra special, The Barn at Williamstone Farm Steadings is a slice of interior design heaven.
+Despite so much to see and do around you, it’s a place that’s very hard to leave.

-The Barn will sleep anywhere from 2-6 guests and from the front door you can easily reach the harbour, hike up Berwick Law hill to enjoy the views, or spend the day on the town’s beach.
+The Barn will sleep anywhere from 2-6 guests.
+From the front door you can easily reach the harbour, hike up Berwick Law hill to enjoy the views, or spend the day on the town’s beach.
 No detail is spared in this luxury accommodation – with the welcome pack providing you all the information you’ll need to enjoy the area (as well as try some delicious local food!).

 What to do in North Berwick